Deep Learning Enhanced Realized GARCH: Conclusions

 \section{Conclusions}

-The paper proposes a new version of the RECH model with two novel features: incorporating a realized volatility measure that is directly linked to conditional volatility, and employing a more robust LSTM RNN architecture.
+The paper presents a novel methodology for volatility modeling, effectively harnessing the strengths of deep learning and the invaluable insights from realized volatility data.
 Bayesian inference and forecasting are performed using Sequential Monte Carlo with likelihood and data annealing.
-The RealRECH model is evaluated on 31 major world stock markets, demonstrating improved performance in statistical criteria (in-sample fit, forecast error to realized measures) and economic criteria (tail risk forecast and option pricing) compared to standard GARCH, RECH, and RealGARCH models.
+The DeepRGARCH model is evaluated on 31 major world stock markets, demonstrating improved performance in statistical criteria (in-sample fit, forecast error to realized measures) and economic criteria (tail risk forecast and option pricing) compared to the standard GARCH, RECH, and RealGARCH models.

 Our proposed framework could be extended in several ways.
 First, it is possible to include multiple realized volatility measures since \cite{hansen_exponential_2016} discovered that including multiple realized volatility measures evidently improves both the in-sample and out-of-sample fit.
 The multiple measurement equations then could be replaced by a single LSTM with multiple outputs which would allow us to capture the non-linear relationship between conditional volatility and realized volatility measures as well as the interactions between the realized volatility measures.
-Second, incorporating financial news into the input of RealRECH is an interesting topic to study, as news has been shown to have a major influence on volatility movement (\cite{atkins_financial_2018}, \cite{xing_sentiment-aware_2019}, \cite{rahimikia_realised_2021}).
+Second, incorporating financial news into the input of DeepRGARCH is an interesting topic to study, as news has been shown to have a major influence on volatility movement (\cite{atkins_financial_2018}, \cite{xing_sentiment-aware_2019}, \cite{rahimikia_realised_2021}).
 Lastly, incorporating transfer learning would be a natural extension.
 Transfer learning can help mitigate the problem of insufficient training data and enable us to use a large number of pre-trained deep learning models and traditional financial econometric models for volatility modeling.